 - Employers worldwide will know that your course is of a high academic standard.

-- Your accredited TESOL certification course is moderated and the procedures are checked by an external body.
+- Your accredited TEFL certification course is moderated and the procedures are checked by an external body.

 - Your course provider and accreditation body are investing in quality and are committed to giving excellent service.